Pouting or Posing? A clean photoshop editApr 16, 2022

 We will adjust the brightness and contrast using a curves layer before we start working on the skin directly.
 After that, we want to create a fill layer using the eyedropper tool and blend it using soft light mode.
 Finally, after we’ve done this, we’re going to invert this layer to brush it onto our subject the way we want it, lightning areas that may be too dark.
 I know it’s a lot to follow, so I recommend looking into my membership, where you’ll gain full access to this video tutorial and tons more like it!

 Moving onto our eyes, we will create two separate curve layers to “dodge and burn” the parts of the eyes we want.
 Then we’re going to copy our background layer and go to Filter > Other > High Pass, moving it up some.
 Finally, we will invert it and brush it onto parts like our eyes and mouth that need sharpening.

-We also add in a vignette and mask it so that it’s only where we want it.
+We also add a vignette and mask it so it’s only where we want it.
 After that, we create a vibrance layer to bring out those colors on the wall, using a mask to remove most of them from the subject.

 The last thing we want to do is bring out our subject by going back into camera RAW and increasing the clarity of our subject.

 Thank you to one of my members, Debra Weisheit, who shot this at my Daytona Workshop and let us use it for this tutorial edit!
 I hope you enjoyed this tutorial; check out my other tutorials by signing up for my premium membership.